ZedThree/HPCAcademyFortran/Fortran.md

 - Large `program`s become difficult to understand and _maintain_
 - Quickly come across chunks of code we want to reuse
 - Very good idea to break programs up
-- Gives us reusable components
-    - Reduce copy-paste errors
-    - Repeat tasks multiple times
-    - Use same task in multiple contexts
-    - Gives names to parts of code
-- Naming things is a big advantage!
-    - Important to choose names wisely
 - Two ways of breaking up `program`s in Fortran:
     - Functions/subroutines
     - Modules